Andy Bunting – Martin Mere

 Bernie has been a birder for longer than he can remember, though he does recall at the age of eleven making thirty five-mile cycle trips to Martin Mere.
 By the age of fifteen he was spending his school holidays on birding trips throughout the UK.

-An eight-year spell living (and birding) followed this in North Norfolk.
-He then, starting working for In Focus which coincidentally returned him to Martin Mere!
+An eight-year spell living (and birding) in North Norfolk followed.
+He then started working for In Focus which coincidentally returned him to Martin Mere!

 More recently Bernie has developed a passion for birding abroad and he is now a tour leader to several European destinations in addition to solo trips to destinations as far apart as America and South East Asia.

-Over the past couple of years Bernie has spent an increasing amount of his time recording and photographing moths, as he says “at last something to fill in the hours of darkness”.
+Over the past couple of years Bernie has spent an increasing amount of his time recording and photographing moths and says “at last something to fill in the hours of darkness”.
 Of late he can often be seen lugging a Nikon telephoto lens around the reserve as his budding interest in bird photography develops.

 Nigel Warren – Slimbridge